libremfg/rhize-docs/content/use-cases/genealogy.md

 All data that you store in the Rhize DB is exposed through the GraphQL API.
 This provides a flexible way to create custom frontends to organize your genealogical analysis in the presentation that makes sense for your use case.
-For example, you might represent the genealogy lots in any of the following ways:
+For example, you might represent the genealogy in any of the following ways:
-- In a summary report, providing a brief list of the material and all impacted upstream or downstream lots.
+- In a summary report, providing a brief list of the material and all impacted upstream or downstream lots
-- As an interactive list, which you can expand to view a lot's associated quantities, job order, personnel and so on.
+- As an interactive list, which you can expand to view a lot's associated quantities, job order, personnel and so on
 - As the input for a secondary query
 - In a display using some data visualization library